 About this course

 Modern biochemists study the molecular processes of life.
 It covers topics from DNA to proteins, single molecules to cells, all the way up to complex lifeforms.
-Our Masters programme will prepare you for a career in clinical biochemistry, biotechnology or pharmacology.
+Our Master's of Science in Biochemistry (MBiochem) will prepare you for a career in clinical biochemistry, biotechnology or pharmacology.
 It also provides the perfect foundation for further research or a PhD.

 Our course will give you a good understanding of biochemistry, and develop your practical skills in a laboratory.